The Facts: Asylum in the UK

 Does the UK have more asylum seekers than most countries?

 No it does not.
-With an estimated 83,400 asylum applications, the United States of America was the largest single recipient of new asylum claims among the 44 industrialised countries for the seventh consecutive year according to UNHCR 2012 Asylum Trends report.
-Germany was second with 64,500 asylum applications, followed by France (54,900), Sweden 43,900), and the UK(27,400).
+With an estimated 70,400 asylum applications, the United States of America was the largest recipient of new asylum claims in 2012, accounting for 8% of all individual applications worldwide.
+Germany was second with 64,500 asylum applications, followed by South Africa (61,500), France (55,100), and Sweden (43,900).
+By comparison, the UK received 23,499 new applications for asylum in the year ending June 2013.

 How many refugees are there in the UK?